garrardkitchen/blog/content/posts/reality-of-engineering.md

 ## Kick towards the end goal

 Quick releases will measure your success rate and offer the greatest amount of flexibility to react and adapt.
-So what do I mean to react and adopt.
-If you're developing a new feature.
-You never, NEVER release a the all-encompassing, panacea.
+So what do I mean to "react and adapt".
+When you are developing a new features, you never, EVER release the all-encompassing, panacea.
 You devise a MVP (minimum viable product, or feature), to purely test your original hypothesis.
 This way, if no one needs it OR can't use it, you can rapidly either (a) chalk it up to experience and move on OR (b) improve the `Us`ere`X`perience.
 Ah yes, slow development and big bangs don't help.
 Whether it's a rewrite or a new feature, you won't know whether you're on the right track until it's out there and, here's the biggy, and being measured!
 Yeah, I went there!
 I mean, how else are you going to know whether your feature is working or being used right?
 This includes re-engineering technical problems too.

-## If developing features, have POs provide test-cases
+## If developing features, have the PO provide test-cases

 There's 2 types of development work.
-These are (a) Technical improves which address engineering improvements and (b) Features.
-As engineers we'll know how to test our sh*t, but not necessarily how best to test a new feature.  this required excellent product domain knowledge  So, an important part of the effort is to have your POs (`P`roduct`O`wners) provide the test-cases.
+These are (a) Technical work which address engineering improvements and (b) Features.
+As engineers, we know how to test our sh*t, but not necessarily how best to test a new feature.
+This requires excellent product domain knowledge.
+So, an important part of the effort is to have your PO (`P`roduct `O`wner) provide the test-cases.
 This needs to be part of the Sprint.

 ## Let your architecture deal with resilience

 A definition of Resilience:

-    Resilience is the ability for your _solution) to continue to operate without issue, when faced with a transient failure.
+    Resilience is the ability for your solution to continue to operate without issue, when faced with a transient failure.

-Don't code for resilience on serverside,  let architecture deal with it - EDA - show fav pattern here Client validation as well as server-side validation.

-You'll think you're doing a good job by including a resilience framework to `exponentially backoff` or `circuit break` downstream dependencies.
+You'll think you're doing a good job by including a resilience framework to `exponentially backoff` or `circuit break` failed downstream dependencies.
 Unless this is done properly and is known by all dependents, you've creating a huge problem for others!
 This is one of the reasons I hate HTTP chaining.
-You are inadvertantly create something that may cause of DDoS on your own infrastructure...event with a jitter!
+You are inadvertantly creating something that may cause DDoSing of your own infrastructure...even with a jitter!
+There are better approaches to mitigate this - EDA.

-**TODO: More content required**
+More on this later.

 ## Offload cross-cutting concerns